ActurialCapital/acturialcapital-docs/docs/api/strategy/portfolio_construction/optimization.md

 === "opendesk"
     ```python
-    strategy.portfolio(prices).optimize(
+    strategy.portfolio(data.get("Close")).optimize(
         target=deviation_risk_parity,
         target_is_convex=False
     )
     ```

-Black-Litterman Allocation, where `viewdict` is integrated within alpha blocks methods (more to follow):
+Black-Litterman Allocation, where `viewdict` is integrated within alpha blocks methods, where views are extracted from the median of weight range and magnitude calculated by multiplying the annualized volatility times $1.96$ (95% of the area under a normal curve lies within approximately 1.96 standard deviations of the mean):

 ```python
 sp500_data = vbt.YFData.fetch(